gozepolat/gozepolat.github.io/_posts/2023-11-17-Art_with_math.md

 ## Perona-Malik with PyTorch

-The amount of flexibility and ease of use makes PyTorch a great choice for both research and prototyping.
+The amount of flexibility and ease of use make PyTorch a great choice for both research and prototyping.
 Moreover, it is quite easy to use PyTorch for things other than deep learning where you still need GPU acceleration; hence my experiments on Perona-Malik!

 I started implementing a vanilla version of Perona-Malik using PyTorch, where I initialized a convolutional layer as my Laplace operator.
 The convolutional kernel is initialized as below: